broadinstitute/warp/docs/BestPractices.md

 ## Testability
 ### What is a testable pipeline?
-A testable pipeline is one in which isolated sections or the full pipeline can checked for specified characteristics without modifying the pipeline’s code.
+A testable pipeline is one in which isolated sections or the full pipeline can be checked for specified characteristics without modifying the pipeline’s code.
 Testability requires the existence of appropriate data with which to run the test and a testing checklist that reflects a clear understanding of how the data will be used to evaluate the pipeline.

 ### Why do we care about testabilty?
 The availability of test data enables validation that the pipeline can produce the desired outcome.
 Formulation of a testing checklist allows the developer to clearly define the capabilities of the pipeline and the parameters of its use.